Uttarayana: Drik Siddhanta

-This festival is currently celebrated on the 14th or 15th of January but due to axial precession of the earth it will continue to shift away from the actual season.
+This festival is currently celebrated on the 14th or 15 January but due to axial precession of the Earth it will continue to shift away from the actual season.
 The season occurs based on tropical sun (without ayanamsha).
-The earth revolves around sun with a tilt of 23.44 degrees.
-When the tilt is facing the sun we get summer and when the tilt is away from the sun we get winter.
+The Earth revolves around Sun with a tilt of 23.44 degrees.
+When the tilt is facing the Sun it is defined as summer and when the tilt is away from the Sun it is called winter.
 That is the reason when there is summer north of the equator, it will be winter south of the equator.
-Because of this tilt, the sun appears to travel north and south of the equator.
-This motion of the sun transitioning from south to north is called Uttarayana (the sun is moving towards north).
-Once the sun reaches north, it begins moving south and is called Dakshinayana – the sun is moving towards south.
+Because of this tilt, the Sun appears to travel north and south of the equator.
+This motion of the Sun transitioning from south to north is called Uttarayana (the Sun is moving towards north).
+Once the Sun reaches north, it begins moving south and is called Dakshinayana – the Sun is moving towards south.
 This causes seasons which are dependent on equinoxes and solstices.

-Hindu Scriptures
+Hindu scriptures

 Uttarayana is referred to as the day of new good healthy wealthy beginning.
-According to Kauravas and Pandavas, in Mahabharata on this day Bheeshma Pitamaha, chose to leave for his heavenly abode.
-As per the boon granted to Devavrata (young Bheeshma), he could choose his time of death so, he chose this day, when the sun starts on its course towards the northern hemisphere.
-According to Hindu scripture, Bhagavad Gita, those who die when the sun is on its northward course (from south to north) attain nirvana.
-This explains the choice made by Devavrata to wait until Uttarayana to die.
+In the Mahabharata, this day marks the death of Bhishma.
+Bhishma had the ability to choose the time of his death and although mortally wounded in war, he chose to delay his death until uttarayan.
+According to the Bhagavad Gita, a Hindu scripture, those who die when the Sun is on its northward course (from south to north) attain nirvana.
+This explains the choice made by Bhishma to wait until Uttarayana to die.

-According to the Hindu tradition the six months of Uttarayana are a single day of the Gods; the six months of Dakshinayana are a single night of the Gods.
-Thus a year of twelve months is single Nychthemeron of the Gods.
+According to the Hindu tradition the six month period of Uttarayana is equivalent to a single day of the Gods, while the six month period of Dakshinayana is equal to a single night of the Gods.
+Thus a year of twelve months is single day of the Gods.
 This refers to the six months of single day at the North pole and concurrent six months of night at the south pole.